schandrika/volttron-sysmon/README.md

 - `point_name` changes the point name for the specific system monitor.
 In combination with publish_type and base_topic our data for cpu_precent would be published to volttron with a topic of: **datalogger/Log/Platform/CPU/Percent** using the below json as an example.
 - `check_interval` adjusts the time in seconds to poll for new system data.
 This can be modified for each system resource.

-Each system resource also has unique options, simply adjust false to true to enable these options.
+The Sysmon agent serves as a wrapper for psutil.
+You can adjust resource specific options by adjusting false to true in the configuration file.
+For detailed insights into these options and their impact, you can read the [psutil documentation](https://psutil.readthedocs.io/en/latest/)

 <details>
 <summary>JSON</summary>